Bachelor of Education (Early Childhood)

 Candidates who are eligible for Honours must complete the 6 credit points of units of study listed below instead of EDUF4044 from Semester 2.

 Credit points: 6 Session: Semester 2 Classes: 1x2-hr seminar/wk for 10 wks, 7x1-hr lectures, individual supervision Assessment: 3000wd proposal (50%), 3000wd literature review (50%) Mode of delivery: Normal (lecture/lab/tutorial) day

-This unit will provide an introduction to the Honours program, and facilitate the development of a research project that will be conducted as part of EDUF4021.
-Students will develop an understanding of a range of education research methodologies through participating in seminars, online discussions, attending lectures for Reading and Designing Research (EDUF4044), and under the supervision of an academic member of staff.
-They will demonstrate their emerging understanding in their specific field of research through the development of a research proposal, including a detailed literature review, and oral presentation to their peers.
+This unit provides an introduction to the Honours program, and facilitates the development of a research project that will be conducted as part of EDUF4021.
+Under the supervision of an academic member of staff, students will develop an understanding of a range of education research methodologies through participating in seminars, online discussions, and by attending lectures for Reading and Designing Research (EDUF4044).
+They will demonstrate their emerging understanding in their chosen field of research through the development of a research proposal , which will include carefully constructed research questions and an appropriate research methodology, based on a detailed literature review.

 In the fourth year, candidates must complete 48 credit points of units of study, comprising:

 - 36 credit points of Curriculum and Professional Studies units; and